-The Reproductive Endocrinology and Infertility (REI) Program at the Medical College of Georgia at Augusta University was approved by the ACGME on February 13, 2017.
-This is a three-year fellowship with one fellow position per year and is designed to prepare trainees for academic medicine.
+The Reproductive Endocrinology and Infertility (REI) Fellowship Program at the Medical College of Georgia at Augusta University was approved by the ACGME on February 13, 2017.
+This is a three-year fellowship with one fellow position per year and is designed to prepare trainees for Academic Medicine.

 Our comprehensive training includes clinical REI and Genetics as well as structured training in basic laboratory and clinical research, direct teaching experience, and the opportunity to pursue specific academic interests.
 In addition to standard REI, fellows will have extensive hands-on training of genetics and male exams, pubertal disorders, and reproductive developmental disorders with the opportunity to present clinical and research cases at our weekly Translational REI and Genetics conference.
-The program is an integral part of the Department of Obstetrics and Gynecology, chaired by Michael P. Diamond, MD.
+The program is an integral part of the Department of Obstetrics and Gynecology.

 The program is designed for those who wish to become eligible for subspecialty REI certification given by the American Board of Obstetrics and Gynecology.
 Candidates must have completed an accredited residency in Obstetrics and Gynecology.

 Applications for the Medical College of Georgia REI Fellowship Program must be submitted through the Electronic Residency Application Service (ERAS).
 Our candidates will be matched through the NRMP system.
-Interviews will be held in the summer of 2017 by invitation.
-Our application deadline will be May 31, 2017, at 11:59PM.
-Applicants will be notified in June if selected to interview.
-Interviews will be held during July-August.
+Our application deadline will be May 31, 2020, at 11:59PM.
+Applicants will be notified in July if selected to interview.
+Interviews will be held during the months of August-September 2020.

 Program requirements for applicants include: a curriculum vitae, personal statement including a description of career goals, all CREOG scores, medical school transcript, and at least three letters of recommendation from residency and research mentors.

 Thank you for your interest in our program.
-If you have any questions, please do not hesitate to contact us at 706-721-3832 or REI_FELLOWSHIP@augusta.edu.
+If you have any questions, please do not hesitate to contact the Fellowship Coordinator Wallisa Lankford at 706-721-3832 or REI_FELLOWSHIP@augusta.edu

 Medical College of Georgia at Augusta University